Advice on comparing statistics across years

 View annual letters

-In the last nine years, the Ombudsman has published the following public interest reports against Essex County Council
+The Ombudsman has published the following reports against Essex County Council

 The Local Government and Social Care Ombudsman has found Essex County Council at fault in how it considered two separate women’s Disability Related Expenses (DREs).